-Unconventional just enough, Luca is a familiar face among the Italian pastry world.
+Born in 1979 in Vicenza, unconventional just enough, Luca is a familiar face among the Italian pastry world.
 After the first experiences in Vicenza, he worked in restaurants, pastry shops and deluxe hotels.
-In 2002 he joined the kitchen of the three-starred Gualtiero Marchesi at L’Albereta, then in 2005 he became pastry chef at Enoteca Pinchiorri in Florence before moving permanently to Milan.
+In 2002 he joined the kitchen of Gualtiero Marchesi at L’Albereta, then in 2005 he became pastry chef at Enoteca Pinchiorri in Florence before moving permanently to Milan.
 He worked at the luxury food emporium Peck, then in the “rock’n’roll” restaurant and burger bar Al Mercato, and spent years alongside Cesare Battisti at Ratanà restaurant.
-Thanks to his multifaceted background and a strong curiosity, in 2020 he accepted Claudio Liu’s challenge to create for IYO an haute patisserie experience that blends French technique, Japanese flavors and ingredients and Italian sensibility.
+Thanks to his multifaceted background and a strong curiosity, in 2020 he accepted Claudio Liu’s challenge to create for IYO an haute patisserie experience that blends contemporary technique, Japanese flavors and ingredients and Italian sensibility.

-Born in Pavia in 1972, Danilo has pursued a superb educational path: after obtaining a Diploma in hospitality in Stresa, he became AIS sommelier and, soon after, a sake sommelier.
+Born in 1972 in Pavia, Danilo has pursued a superb educational path: after obtaining a Diploma in hospitality in Stresa, he became AIS sommelier and, soon after, a sake sommelier.
 He was in charge of the restaurant, service and beverage at his own family business until he joined IYO in 2015.
 Profoundly passionate about Burgundy, he travels there several times a year, returning each time with an ever-more comprehensive knowledge.
 With guests, he prefers dialogue to imposition, but if you say “you choose”, he will indulge in recommending many wonderful wine labels.

 Born in Aosta in 1984, Nathalie moved to Milan to study Communication at IULM, University of Languages and Communication.
 After graduating, she chose to apply her newly-gained knowledge to the spheres of Food & Travel as well as Cultural Heritage.
 In 2018 she met Claudio Liu who radically threw her into fine dining.
-She was immediately intrigued by this world and applied her usual enthusiastic approach to this new role.
+She was immediately intrigued by this world and applied her usual enthusiastic and curious approach to this new role.
 Since 2018, she has overseen and coordinated all communication activities of IYO, AALTO and IYO Omakase.
 Meticulous and well organized, she never lets go until the results have been reached.